PhilGeek/oxford-realism/perception.markdown

 4. The external spatial body o is the object of perception in virtue of which o appears.
 5. Our perception of o enables us to apprehend o and so come to know about it.

-At least ever since "Seeing Movement" written in 1921, Prichard abandons the theory of appearing.
-Specifically, he denies that bodies are the object of perception, and he denies that perception is a species of knowledge.
+However, from at least since "Seeing Movement" written in 1921, Prichard abandons the theory of appearing.
+Specifically, he comes to deny that the objects of perception are mind-independent objects located in space, coming to favor, instead, a Berkelean conception of perception where the objects of perception depend on our perceptual experience of them.
+At the hear of this change of mind is a doubt about whether perception could be a form of knowing.

-While Prichard primarily casts his discussion in terms of *knowledge*, various writers are held to be committed to the thesis that perception is a species of knowledge if in perceiving something the subject *apprehends* it, is *conscious* of it, or is *aware* of it.
-There are important differences between these notions---while some of these attitudes take propositional objects others take non-propositional objects.
-In what sense is perception a form of knowing?
-So conceived, perception is a sensuous mode of awareness that makes the subject *knowledgeable* of its object.
-In being so aware of an object, the subject is in a position to know certain things about it---depending, of course, on the subject’s possession and exercise of the appropriate recognitional capacities.

-Prichard observes that contemporary writers agree with Berkeley that the object's of perception are secondary qualities.
-But they maintain, instead, that these are sense data.
-And as a consequence, certain questions arise about the nature of sense data, that do not arise if secondary qualities are understood as sensations.
-Moreover, the substitution of sense data for sensations is fallacious in the sense that it depends on the false thesis that perception is a species of knowledge.

 Among the arguments against the thesis that perception is a form of knowledge, Prichard gives the following two:

+1. If perceiving were a kind of knowing, mistakes would not be possible, but they are.
-1. The supposition that the objects of perception exist independently of our perceiving them raises substantive metaphysical questions that admit of no determinate answers.
+2. The supposition that the objects of perception exist independently of our perceiving them raises substantive metaphysical questions that admit of no determinate answers.
-2. If perceiving were a kind of knowing, mistakes would not be possible, but they are.

-The first is explicitly derived from G.A.
-Paul, and the second derives from a peculiar feature of the Cook Wilsonian conception of knowledge.
-Both present important morals for Oxford realism, if it is to be sustained.
+The first derives from a peculiar feature of the Cook Wilsonian conception of knowledge, and the second is explicitly derived from G.A.
+Paul.
+Both present important morals for Oxford realism.
+The moral of the first argument is that a feature of Cook Wilsonian conception of knowledge must be abandoned if Oxford realism is to be sustained.
+The moral of the second argument is that the realist conception of knowledge requires a disjunctivist conception of perception (though and will take the work of Austin and Hinton to begin to vindicate this).

+## The Accretion

+The first argument can seem like a variant of the argument from illusion (though it really has a very different character):

+> ... if perceiving were a kind of knowing, mistakes about what we perceive would be impossible, and yet they are constantly being made, since at any rate in the cases of seeing and feeling or touching we are almost always in a state of thinking that what we are perceiving are various bodies, although we need only to reflect to discover that in this we are mistaken.

+The passage is frustrating in its lack of explicitness.
+Indeed in the last line Prichard seems to echo Hume’s contention that it takes the slightest bit of philosophy to show that naïve realism is false.

+Light can be shed on this argument, however, by considering a problematic feature of Cook Wilson's conception of knowledge:

+> The consciousness that the knowing process is a knowing process must be contained within the knowing process itself. *Statement and Inference* 107
+>
+> [knowledge cannot be one of] two states of mind ... the correct and the erroneous one ... quite indistinguishable to the man himself.
+[For] as the man does not know in the erroneous state of mind, neither can he know in the other state. *Statement and Inference*, 107

+Prichard himself accepts this commitment:

+> Consider instances: when knowing, for example, that a noise we are hearing is loud, we do or can know that we are knowing this and so cannot be mistaken, and when believing that the noise is due to a car we know or can know that we are believing and not knowing this.
+“History of the Theory of Knowing”, Knowledge and Perception, 89

+Prichard's argument can be reconstructed as follows.
+If perception were a species of knowledge, it would contain within itself the knowing process.
+Whatever that means more precisely, it at least entails that in perceiving something we know that we perceive it.
+Conversely, if we do not perceive something then we know that we do not.
+But now consider that we naturally take ourselves to perceive bodies.
+However, we do not perceive bodies---"we need only to reflect to discover that in this we are mistaken".
+If perception were really, then, a form of knowledge we would know that we are not perceiving bodies.
+And, hence, perception is not a form of knowledge.

+This argument reveals a tension within the Oxford realism of Cook Wilson and early Prichard.
+If Cook Wilson and early Prichard were right in claiming that the objects of knowledge are mind-independent objects open to investigation, and the objects of perception are at least potential objects of knowledge, then these claims can only be sustained by abandoning the problematic feature of the Cook Wilsonian conception of knowledge.
+Indeed, it is telling that Austin jettison's this feature of Cook Wilson's conception of knowledge.

 ## Paul on Sense Data